SeaFormer++: Squeeze-enhanced Axial Transformer for Mobile Visual Recognition: Experiments

 \paragraph{The influence of squeeze and expand method} To evaluate different squeeze and expand strategies within the SEA attention framework, we conducted a structured series of ablation studies.
 These were divided into three groups based on the method used, focusing on maintaining consistent FLOPs, latency, and comparative performance on the ImageNet-1K and ADE20K datasets.

 Table~\ref{ablate_adasqueeze} summarizes the outcomes.
-Notably, the `Adaptive squeeze and Adaptive expand` method excelled, achieving 69.8\% Top1 accuracy on ImageNet-1K and 36.8 mIoU on ADE20K.
-This method outperformed the `Mean pooling` and `Max pooling` methods combined with `Broadcast` expansion, both of which showed similar FLOPs and latency but lower performance metrics.
+Notably, the ‘Adaptive squeeze and Adaptive expand' method excelled, achieving 69.8\% Top1 accuracy on ImageNet-1K and 36.8 mIoU on ADE20K.
+The 1x1 convolutional layers in the adaptive squeeze and expand modules contribute a minor increase in parameter count (+0.1M) and computational cost (+0.01G), which have a negligible impact on latency (+1ms).
+However, these modifications result in significant performance improvement, demonstrating the effectiveness of our design choices.

-\paragraph{The influence of fusion block design} We set four fusion methods, including "Add directly", "Multiply directly", "Sigmoid add" and "Sigmoid multiply". \textbf{X} directly means features from context branch and spatial branch \textbf{X} directly.
+\paragraph{The influence of fusion block design} We set four fusion methods, including Add directly, Multiply directly, Sigmoid add and Sigmoid multiply. \textbf{X} directly means features from context branch and spatial branch \textbf{X} directly.
 Sigmoid \textbf{X} means feature from context branch goes through a sigmoid layer and \textbf{X} feature from spatial branch.

-From the Table~\ref{table_fusion} we can see that replacing sigmoid multiply with other fusion methods hurts performance.
+From Table~\ref{table_fusion} we can see that replacing sigmoid multiply with other fusion methods hurts performance.
 Sigmoid multiply is our optimal fusion block choice.

 \paragraph{The influence of the width in fusion block} To study the influence of the width in fusion block, we perform experiments with different embedding dimensions in fusion blocks on SeaFormer-Base, M denotes the channels that spatial branch and context branch features mapping to in two fusion blocks.
 Results are shown in Table~\ref{table_embdim_posbias}.